Evolution of Conditional Entropy for Diffusion Dynamics on Graphs: Conditional Entropy of Diffusion Dynamics on Graphs

-\begin{lemma} The rows of the limit transition probability matrix $\lim_{t \to \infty} \T(0,t)$ of an ergodic Markov chain are given by its stationary distribution $\Tilde{\matr{\pi}}$. \end{lemma} \begin{proof} Ergodicity implies that in the limit $t \to \infty$ the following stationary condition holds for every initial condition $\p(0)$:
+We start by noting that the rows of the limit transition probability matrix $\lim_{t \to \infty} \T(0,t)$ of an ergodic Markov chain are given by its stationary distribution $\Tilde{\matr{\pi}}$.
+Given that the conditional entropy averages the row entropies with respect to the initial condition $p(0)$, this implies that its asymptotic is equal to the entropy of $\Tilde{\matr{\pi}}$, hence is independent of the initial distribution, i.e.